 A very important element of the quality system in the Plasser & Theurer welding and testing technology workshop are the regular examinations which the welders have to take.
 The examinations are held every two years.
 Each individual welder is only allowed to carry out welds in accordance with certain certificates, these are tested in detail.
 Work samples are produced and subjected to macroscopic structural investigations and/or fracture tests and these serve to verify and document the qualification of the welders.
 Apart from the examinations that have to be taken every two years, after a longer absence every welder at Plasser & Theurer has to re-qualify.

 Company personnel for ongoing tests.

-The output that the eighty welders produce is enormous.
+The output produced by the eighty welders is enormous.
 The expenditure for testing is equally high.
 Therefore the company employs its own testing personnel who can check all regular products (metal sheets, castings and forging pieces and welded constructions) in compliance with the certification as per EN 473 in the test processes visual test (VT) and surface crack test (MT, PT).

 In addition to this, testing personnel from accredited laboratories are entrusted with volumetric tests (UT, RT).
-Over and above the testing capacities in the firm’s own factories, there is also a growing need in relation to the suppliers.
+Apart from the testing capacities in the firm’s own factories, there is also a growing need in relation to the suppliers.
 Here only certified companies are considered primarily for safety-relevant components.